How can I make a difference in my community?

 - Assist partners to locate suitable paid work – if the partner can’t find work, they can feel isolated in the community and research has found this to be a major factor in health professionals not staying on.

-- When a town collaborates and works towards the one goal, amazing things can be achieved!
-Remember you are in competition with all the other rural towns in NSW and throughout Australia – make sure your town is the one that people want to move to and stay in because of its warm welcome, its thriving community and its viable health services.
+When a town collaborates and works towards one goal, amazing things can be achieved!
+Remember, you are in competition with all the other rural towns in NSW and throughout Australia; make sure your town is the one that people want to move to and stay in because of its warm welcome, its thriving community and its viable health services.